CBD and Lupus: Latest Research, Benefits & Side Effects

 These are OTC preparations, such as ibuprofen creams or naproxen tablets.
 They are the most common lupus pain medications used to treat joint, muscle, and head pain.

-Their continuous use often leads to indigestion, stomach erosion, lowering of the immune responses, and can incite additional complications.
+Their continuous use often leads to indigestion, stomach erosion, lower immune responses, and additional complications.

 They are used for lupus flare treatment and can be used orally or in a topical form, in the case of rashes.
 The most frequent steroid used is prednisone.